Validating Isaac ROS Visual SLAM on a Robot

 Integrating Isaac ROS Visual SLAM

-While the Isaac ROS Visual SLAM node exposes a multitude of interfaces, the core way to consume the node’s output is through the reported transform between the /map and camera frames.
+While the Isaac ROS Visual SLAM node exposes a multitude of interfaces, the core way to consume the node’s output is through the reported transform between the /map and base frame.

 Based on your robot’s precise specifications, you can set up a static transform publisher or URDF-based publisher that connects the camera frame to a relevant planning frame on the robot (typically named /base_link).
 Then, your navigation stack can use the transform between /base_link and /map to plan movements within the local space.